Sending-Out Specimens to Other HA Hospital

 -

-ASM Activity, dried blood spot (Niemann-Pick A / B) Blood Collection Card, please refer to 'Instruction for Collection of Dried Blood Spots' at section 'Procedures for Sending-Out Specimens' under 'Clinical Information for Clinical Users' of ward manual for details.
+Acid-sphingomyelinase (ASM) Activity, dried blood spot (Niemann-Pick A / B) Blood Collection Card, please refer to 'Instruction for Collection of Dried Blood Spots' at section 'Procedures for Sending-Out Specimens' under 'Clinical Information for Clinical Users' of ward manual for details.
 GCRS HKCH

 (Chemical Pathology Laboratory)